ncbi/sra-tools/tools/kar/README.txt

 parameters.

 IV.
 Unpacking original KAR archive
 =============================================================================
 Action 'import' is responsible for unpacking original KAR archive.
 That action requires at least two parameters, and it's syntax is following:

-sra_delite.sh import [ --force ] [ --config CONFIG ] --source SOURCE --target TARGET
+sra_delite.sh import [ --force ] [--golight] [ --config CONFIG ] --source SOURCE --target TARGET

 The flag --force is optional.
 If TARGET directory exists, script will reject to work unless that flag is provided.
 In that case the old TARGET directory